Casa Rosada: Rooms

-The president sits at his or her office on a seat named the "Seat of Rivadavia"; it was not used by Bernardino Rivadavia, the first president of Argentina, but named in his honour.
+The president sits at their office on a seat named the "Seat of Rivadavia"; it was not used by Bernardino Rivadavia, the first president of Argentina, but is named in his honour.

 The Hall of Busts houses marble busts of the many presidents of Argentina, made by diverse artists both national and international.
 The list, however, is not exhaustive, and subjected to political biases.
 President Néstor Kirchner ordered in 2006 the removal of all busts of presidents who took power via coups, but the busts of José Félix Uriburu, Pedro Pablo Ramírez and Edelmiro Julián Farrell were spared and finally removed during the administration of Mauricio Macri.
 President Cristina Fernández de Kirchner broke the timeline order of the busts, and placed instead the busts of Kirchner, Raúl Alfonsín, Hipólito Yrigoyen and Juan Perón in a prominent location.
 The administration of Macri reordered the busts under the supervision of the National Academy of History of Argentina, and Alberto Fernández restored the order set by Cristina Kirchner.
 President Javier Milei added the bust of Carlos Menem next to Mitre, Pellegrini, Sarmiento and Roca, while those of Kirchner and Alfonsín were moved away.
 The internal regulations specify that presidents should have a bust eight years after they leave office, but for varied reasons Isabel Perón, Fernando de la Rúa, Adolfo Rodríguez Saá and Eduardo Duhalde do not have busts.